 The bottom line

-We’re living an unprecedented situation, but there are ways to help your business weather the storm.
+We’re living in an unprecedented situation, but there are ways to help your business weather the storm.

-If you can apply for PPP or EIDL, we recommend you to do it.
+If you can apply for PPP or EIDL, we recommend that you do so.
 If, for any reason, you can’t, remember that we are here to help you.

-Read more articles and find some more helpful resources to help you during this crisis:
+Read more articles and find additional valuable resources to help you during this crisis: